 - To keep SEP or SAV for Mac current, set up LiveUpdate to launch for the root account; if managed, ensure a LiveUpdate schedule is established via LiveUpdate policy (SEP for Mac) or send it a schedule (SAV for Mac).
 If unmanaged, use symsched via command line in Terminal.
 By scheduling LiveUpdate for the root account, SEP or SAV for Mac is updated no matter which account is logged on (see Technical Information).

-Title: 'Compatibility between Symantec AntiVirus/Symantec Endpoint Protection and Macintosh OS X'
+Additional information can be found in 'Compatibility between Symantec Endpoint Protection and Macintosh OS X'

 Article URL http://www.symantec.com/docs/TECH132046